-The beginning of the extract is a scene in the prison at the custom-house.
+(ii) The beginning of the extract is a scene in the prison at the custom house.
 From there the novel moves further from one place/spot to another.
-Pick and explain all the places/spots where the incident took place.
+Pick and explain all the places/spots where the incidents took place.